ngs-official/JOHANs-NUKER/README.md

 *The place where you edit your status, switch account, etc.

 ## Updates
+The newest additions in version 1.5!
+* ⭐ New Title | Added a new title that appears when the bot comes online
+* 👍 More Commands | Added the 'spam' and 'dmall' commands
+* ⏰ Faster | The 'nuke', 'del', and 'mcp' commands now run much faster
+* ✅ Easy Installation | Added 'setup.bat' that automatically downloads discord.py & colorama
+* 🐛 Bug Fixes | Fixed some bugs and logging issues
+* 🚀 Performance Boosts | Got rid of unnecessary code and abbreviated many variables and whatnot
+* ⚒️ Minor Changes | Some other minor changes that I forgot about

 ### Tips
 1. With the mass channel ping command, if you want to have multiple words in your channel name combine them with the a dash (like instead of 'lmao get nuked' do 'lmao-get-nuked').